noir-lang/docs/docs/modules_packages_crates/crates_and_packages.md

 #### Libraries

 _Library crates_ don't have a `main` function and they don't compile down to ACIR.
 Instead they define functionality intended to be shared with multiple projects, and eventually included in a binary crate.

+#### Contracts

+Contract crates are similar to binary crates in that they compile to ACIR which you can create proofs against.
+They are different in that they do not have a single `main` function, but are a collection of functions to be deployed to the [Aztec network](https://aztec.network).
+You can learn more about the technical details of Aztec in the [monorepo](https://github.com/AztecProtocol/aztec-packages) or contract [examples](https://github.com/AztecProtocol/aztec-packages/tree/master/yarn-project/noir-contracts/src/contracts).

 ### Crate Root